-Interview Phase Part 2 (Ip2)

-Occurring on-campus, the applicant will be asked to type a 1-page scholarly paper using APA format in Microsoft Word reviewing articles given to them that day.
-This will help us assess for graduate level skills related to: comprehension, adaptability, critical thinking, and scholarly writing (max 5 points; To begin Fall 2018).
+Interview Phase Part 1 (IP1): The prospective student is invited for an on-campus interview with the admission committee.
+Before the meeting, the applicant is asked to type a 1-page scholarly paper using APA format in Microsoft Word reviewing articles given to them that day.
+Writing samples help us assess for graduate-level skills related to comprehension, adaptability, critical thinking, and scholarly writing (max 10 points).